sonicokuo/MOReL/README.md

 ### Installation Tips

+- Please use ubuntu 18.04 to build up the environment, and you may want to use ubuntu in Linux system or through wsl in Windows.
-If you have had the package gym in your environment, we recommend that you change your gym to version 0.19.0.
+- If you have had the package gym in your environment, we recommend that you change your gym to version 0.19.0.
 Because gym of higher version may lead to some errors.
+- We ues Pytorch to construct the neural networks in our implementation, so please install `torch` in your environment.

 ## Quick Start: Train new dynamic models and policy using MOReL from scratch